 The last thing you can do to verify a W2 is to call up the company they’ve listed.
 They should be able to confirm that the applicant works for them, along with their date of hire.
 When you ask for references during the application process, make sure to ask for a current employer reference.
 If an applicant knows you have the ability to call their employer, they will be less likely to try committing pay stub or W2 fraud.

 Make sure you actually contact the references they provide.
 This can help you build a better character profile on the individual.
 Asking for an office number that you can verify through a quick Google search, rather than a cell phone number, is a good way to ensure you are not simply speaking to a scammer’s partner-in-crime.

 Make sure you keep these tips for spotting fake pay stubs and employment verification handy, so that you are protecting yourself from scammers.
-In addition to running through these lists during the rental application period, you should also be taking advantage of the free tenant screening services to make sure your tenant meets your rental criteria.
+In addition to running through these lists during the rental application period, you should also be taking advantage of tenant screening services to make sure your tenant meets your rental criteria.